muyiwer/xpress-authenticator/README.md

 # npm_xpressPay

-This is a JavaScript library for implementing XpressPay payment gateway
+This is a JavaScript library for implementing Xpress Authenticator

 ## Demo